armory/docs/content/en/borealis/quick-start/borealis-cli-get-started.md

 **If this is the first deployment of your app, Borealis automatically deploys the app to 100% of the cluster since there is no previous version.** Subsequent deployments of this app follow the steps defined in your deployment file.

-1. Log in to Armory's hosted deployment services from the CLI:
+1. Log in to Armory's hosted deployment services from the CLI.

    ```bash
    armory login